 MART and other RTAs should continue to explore options to expand existing routes, service areas and hours and days of operation.
 Many of the responses to the needs question highlighted in the CPT-HST Plan have indicated a desire to see service expanded both in terms of hours and days of operation.
 Expansion of service hours are seen as important to those individuals employed, or seeking employment, during non-typical work hours, i.e. late night, weekends, etc. Expanded service will also benefit those seeking to access colleges, employment training centers and commercial activities.
-In 2016, MART extended their hours of operation by one hour in the Am and one hour in the PM.
+In 2017, MART extended their hours of operation by one hour in the PM.
 However, due to funding issues, MART is currently examining whether to continue with these additional hours.